 The “History Walk” is a copper plate inscription that is placed on the floor along the walkway along Kuching Waterfront.
-These plates was placed here more than 20 years ago and still remains an attraction for tourist.
+These plates was placed here more than 20 years ago (in year 1993 during the 30th year celebration of formation of federation of Malaysia) and still remains an attraction for tourist.
 It tells the history of Kuching City.

 Type of attraction : Monumental copper plate inscription